 Obergefell v.
 Hodges was a landmark case before the U.S. Supreme Court in which the court determined that homosexual marriage was a protected right nationwide.
 After Obergefell v.
 Hodges, many couples married– and obtained various estate planning benefits by tying the knot.
-However, this does not mean that there are no special estate planning issues faced by LGBT individuals.
+However, this does not mean that there are no special estate planning issues faced by LGBTQ individuals.

 German Law Group can help you to identify the specific components that should be included in your estate plan and can guide you through the process of making a comprehensive plan that works for your personal and family situation.
 To find out more about the ways in which our legal team can help you with your planning process, give us a call.
 We’ll provide personalized advice and help you to get answers to questions you have about the estate planning including: